Babymetal: 2016–2017: Touring and Metal Resistance

 On September 19 (Red Night) and September 20, 2016 (Black Night), Babymetal ended their Babymetal World Tour 2016: Legend Metal Resistance by performing at the Tokyo Dome, with both nights sold out and approximately 55,000 people attending each night.
 These included fans from Japan and many others from around the world.
 Yuimetal admitted she was "still in shock" that she was playing at the venue.
 Moametal felt the same, calling it "a big challenge for young girls of our age to stand on that stage".
-Su-metal explained that "In Japan we have played many big venues like Budokan and others, but Tokyo Dome was always a place that I have been dreaming of performing at."
-In December 2016, Babymetal supported the Red Hot Chili Peppers during The Getaway World Tour in the UK.
-During their final show on the tour, Red Hot Chili Peppers drummer Chad Smith joined Babymetal onstage to perform their covers of Judas Priest's "Painkiller" and "Breaking the Law".
+Su-metal explained that "in Japan we have played many big venues like Budokan and others, but Tokyo Dome was always a place that I have been dreaming of performing at."
+In December 2016, Babymetal supported the Red Hot Chili Peppers during their The Getaway World Tour at The O2 Arena in London, England.
+During their final show on the tour, Red Hot Chili Peppers drummer Chad Smith joined Babymetal onstage to perform their covers of Judas Priest's songs "Painkiller" and "Breaking the Law".
 After the performance, Smith thanked Babymetal for being on tour with them and led the audience in singing "Happy Birthday" to Su-metal.

-In January 2017, Babymetal supported Metallica for their WorldWired Tour at Gocheok Sky Dome and also appeared in Japan's performance of the Guns N' Roses' Not in This Lifetime...
+In January 2017, Babymetal supported Metallica for their WorldWired Tour at Gocheok Sky Dome in Seoul, South Korea and also appeared in Japan's performance of the Guns N' Roses' Not in This Lifetime...
 Tour as the opening act.
 In April 2017, Babymetal supported the Red Hot Chili Peppers during The Getaway World Tour in the US.
 In June 2017, Babymetal performed at the KISW Pain in the Grass music event in Auburn, Washington.
 During the summer of 2017, they supported Korn on their Serenity of Summer Tour.
 Afterwards, they commenced their The Five Fox Festival in Japan tour.

 In October 2017, Babymetal were officially revealed as the performers of the "Unikitty Theme" for the Unikitty!
 TV series.
 On December 2 and 3, 2017, Babymetal performed at the Hiroshima Green Arena, with the shows billed Legend "S" Baptism XX.
-It was the first time the group performed in Su-metal's hometown of Hiroshima, and it was an early coming of age celebration for her, since December 20, 2017 was her 20th birthday (as hinted in the show title), the age of majority in Japan; the lyrics to "Headbangeeeeerrrrr!!!!", about a girl's fifteenth birthday, were even modified for the occasion.
+It was the first time the group performed in Su-metal's hometown of Hiroshima, and it was an early coming of age celebration for her, since December 20, 2017 was her 20th birthday (as hinted in the show title), the age of majority in Japan; the lyrics to "Headbangeeeeerrrrr!!!!!", about a girl's fifteenth birthday, were even modified for the occasion.
 It was also Babymetal's first performance without all three members, as Yuimetal was unable to perform due to illness.

 On December 30, 2017, Kami Band guitarist Mikio Fujioka fell from an observation deck; he died from his injuries on January 5, 2018.
 Babymetal released a eulogy on Twitter on January 9, commemorating his work with the band.